China to report first population drop in five decades -FT

 "The consensus expects China's population to peak at 2027, based on the projection made by the United Nations.
 This would be much earlier than the market and policy makers expected."

-No explanation has been given for the delay in announcing the result, though the bureau said this month that more preparatory work was needed.
+No explanation has been given for the delay in announcing the result, although the bureau said this month that more preparatory work was needed.

-In recent months, China's state media have been increasingly bleak, saying the population may start to shrink in the next few years.
+In recent months, China's state media have been saying the population may start to shrink in the next few years.

 In 2016, China scrapped a decades-long one-child policy in the hope of boosting the number of babies, replacing the measure with a two-child policy.